Overview

 const docRef = doc(collectionRef) // randomized ID

-The get operation succeeds even if no document exists at the given reference: it is an attempt.
-Checking for a document existence is a valid use case.
+The get operation succeeds even if no document exists: Checking for a document existence is a valid read.

-The function returns a Document snapshot unconditionally, which may be empty:
+The function returns a Document snapshot, which may be empty:

 getDoc(docRef) // DocumentSnapshot